Maverick County, Texas: Politics

 Like most of heavily Hispanic South Texas, Maverick County has leaned towards the Democratic Party.
 In 1972, Maverick County was one of only eight counties in Texas where George McGovern received a majority of the vote.
 The county held a very long Democratic streak; until 2024, the last Republican to carry the county was Herbert Hoover in 1928.

 In recent times, it cast a majority of its votes for John Kerry in 2004.
 President George W. Bush received 4,025 votes to Kerry's 5,948.
 In 2008, it cast a higher majority of 8,554 votes for Barack Obama.
 In 2020, however, Maverick County joined the rest of South Texas in swinging heavily towards the Republican Party.
 President Donald Trump managed to put up nearly 45% of the vote and narrow the margin to less than 10%, the Republican Party's best result in the county since President Richard Nixon's landslide victory in 1972.

 The 2024 election continued this trend, in which the county flipped Republican by a large margin, casting nearly 59% of its vote for Trump.
 Maverick had the largest shift to Trump out of any county in the country in the 2024 election, even voting to the right of Texas as a whole.
 Overall, it shifted to the right from 2012 to 2024 by 77 percentage points, representing the second-furthest such rightward shift for any county in the country, surpassed only by Starr County's 89-point shift.

 The county is located in Texas Senate District 19, which is represented by Democrat Roland Gutierrez in the Texas Senate.
 As part of the 74th district of the Texas House of Representatives, it is represented by Democrat Eddie Morales.
-In the United States House of Representatives, it is part of Texas's 23rd congressional district, which has a Cook Partisan Voting Index of R+7 and is represented by Republican Tony Gonzales.
+In the United States House of Representatives, it is part of Texas's 23rd congressional district, which has a Cook Partisan Voting Index of R+7 and was represented by Republican Tony Gonzales before his resignation, the district is currently vacant.